macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

   - **Schema unification**
     Posts and comments are harmonized (`body` → `selftext`, null `title`) and stitched via `unionByName`—a metadata-only merge that costs near-zero CPU.
   - **Vectorized mining**
-    Ticker candidates are extracted with a single Catalyst expression (`regexp_extract_all` → `explode`), fanning out work across all partitions—no Python UDF penalty.
+    Ticker candidates are extracted with a single Catalyst expression (`regexp_extract_all` → `explode`), fanning out work across all partitions.
   - **Shuffle-free equity lookup**
-    The 27 k-row CRSP table is broadcast to every executor; each partition performs an in-memory hash probe and applies an epoch filter (`created_utc ∈ [start_ts,end_ts]`), so not a byte crosses the network for this join.
+    The around 27000 row CRSP table is broadcast to every executor; each partition performs an in-memory hash probe and applies an epoch filter (`created_utc ∈ [start_ts,end_ts]`), so not a byte crosses the network for this join.

 - **Output layout, balance, and fault tolerance**
   - **Even work, cheap reads**